Proper nutrition for diseases of the nervous system. Muscular dystrophy

 • smoking;

-• unfavorable social environment, which leads to irrational nutrition and nervous stress;
+• unfavorable social environment which leads to poor nutrition and nervous stress;

 • toxicosis or gestosis in any trimester.

-Acquired primary dystrophy may be the result of malnutrition in difficult social settings or the result of poor nutrition with protein deficiency.
-Also, recurring infectious diseases that are caused by recurrent otitis media, rotavirus and intestinal infections lead to primary dystrophy.
+Acquired primary dystrophy may be a consequence of malnutrition in difficult social conditions or the result of poor-quality nutrition with protein deficiency.
+Also, recurrent infectious diseases, which are caused by recurrent otitis media, rotavirus and intestinal infections, lead to primary dystrophy.

 Secondary dystrophy post- and prenatal period accompanies acquired and congenital:

-The development of paratrophy, as a rule, correlates with too many calories and an increased amount in the daily menu of fats and carbohydrates.
+The development of paratrophy is usually correlated with excessive calorie food and an increased amount of fats and carbohydrates in the daily menu.
 The appearance of paratrophy provokes diathesis of exudative-catarrhal and lymphatic-hypoplastic types with redness and inflammation of the mucous membranes and epithelium, as well as with the growth of lymphoid tissue.
-Hypostatic type dystrophy is accompanied by serious pathologies of the neuroendocrine system.
+Dystrophy of the hypostatural type is accompanied by serious pathologies of the neuroendocrine system.

 Today in medical practice there are several different classifications of dystrophic conditions.
-Taking into account what types of metabolic disorders prevail, allocate the following types dystrophy:
+Taking into account what types of metabolic disorders predominate, allocate the following types dystrophy:

 • carbohydrate;